-- Provides up to six weeks of partial wage replacement benefits to bond with a new child (either by birth, adoption, or foster care placement) or to care for a seriously ill family member (child, parent, parent-in-law, grandparent, grandchild, sibling, spouse, or registered domestic partner). - · Doesn't have to be taken all at once. - Provides approximately 60 to 70 percent of your salary during your leave. - Funded through your State Disability Insurance tax withholding, so you are most likely eligible if you've paid into State Disability Insurance (noted as "CASDI" on paystubs) or a qualifying voluntary plan in the past 5 to 18 months. - To bond with a new child, leave can be taken anytime within the first 12 months of a child entering your family.
+- Provides up to eight weeks of partial wage replacement benefits to bond with a new child (either by birth, adoption, or foster care placement), to care for a seriously ill family member (child, parent, parent-in-law, grandparent, grandchild, sibling, spouse, or registered domestic partner), or to participate in a qualifying event resulting from a family member's (spouse, registered domestic partner, parent, or child) military deployment to a foreign country. - · Doesn't have to be taken all at once. - Provides approximately 60 to 70 percent of your salary during your leave. - Funded through your State Disability Insurance tax withholding, so you are most likely eligible if you've paid into State Disability Insurance (noted as "CASDI" on paystubs) or a qualifying voluntary plan in the past 5 to 18 months. - To bond with a new child, leave can be taken anytime within the first 12 months of a child entering your family. - Citizenship and immigration status do not affect eligibility.